-As discussed above in the Annual Cash Bonus section, the Chief Executive Officer's annual EICP bonus is payable based upon the successful attainment of specific performance measures established in advance by the P&O Committee, subject to the P&O Committee's discretion to adjust the award downwards.
+As discussed above in the Annual Cash Bonus section, the Chief Executive Officer's annual EICP bonus is payable based upon the successful attainment of specific performance measures established in advance by the P&O Committee, subject to the P&O Committee's discretion to adjust the awards.
 During 1996, the pre-established performance measure was an earning per share goal.
 Based on this bonus formula, Mr. Mark was awarded an annual bonus of \$1,656,302.
 Since the Company exceeded its earnings per share goal, bonuses for the Chief Executive Officer and executive officers as a group exceeded median bonus levels of the Comparison Group.

 Mr. Mark is also eligible for awards under the Long Term Global Growth Program discussed above.
 Mr. Mark's target award opportunity under this program, stated in shares of Common Stock rather than cash, for the measurement period 1994-1996 was 24,300 shares.
 As discussed above in the Long Term Global Growth Program section, the P&O Committee granted restricted stock awards to executive officers under the Long Term Global Growth Program for 1996 based on sales and earnings per share growth over the 1994 through 1996 measurement period.
 The Chief Executive Officer and all executive officers as a group received an award below target based on a pre-established formula relating sales and earnings per share growth to target.
 Mr. Mark was granted 15,601 restricted shares for the 1994-1996 measurement period, below his target of 24,300.
-As a separate grant, the Board of Directors granted Mr. Mark 6,625 additional restricted shares in order to recognize properly his contribution to the Company's outstanding 1996 results.
-The sum of Mr. Mark's restricted share grant under the Long Term Global Growth Program plus the separate grant of restricted shares was also below this target.
+In addition, the Board of Directors granted Mr. Mark 6,625 additional restricted shares in order to recognize properly his contribution to the Company's outstanding 1996 results.